 If uplands are included on the property to be acquired, state their size and explain why they are essential for protecting salmonid habitat.

-The property’s 61 uplands acres provide essential protection for the natural vegetation and watershed values adjacent to high priority nearshore salmon habitat.
+The property’s 61 uplands acres provide essential protection for the natural vegetation and watershed values adjacent to high priority Fish Use habitat.

 State the percentage of the total project area that is intact and fully functioning habitat.